-If you are using Delta Lake and have enabled bucket versioning you have two entities managing table files: Delta Lake and AWS.
+If you are using Delta Lake and you have enabled bucket versioning on the S3 bucket, you have two entities managing table files: Delta Lake and AWS.
 To ensure that data is fully deleted you must:

 - Clean up deleted files that are no longer in the Delta Lake transaction log using

 - Enable an S3 lifecycle policy for versioned objects that ensures that old versions of deleted files are purged.

 Why does a table show old data after I delete Delta Lake files with

 rm -rf and create a new table in the same location?